(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (142) In the case of major hazardous spills, protective action zones will need to be established.
 If the spill occurs in an outside environment note the wind direction and then establish the protective action zone.
 Specific distances will depend on the material spilled and are detailed in each specific operating procedure.

 (143) Steps to take to create a protective action zone are as follows:

 (144) Specific Emergency Spill Response Operating Procedures are outlined below for the following:

 (145) Please note, unless otherwise specified all responses are as per SDS instructions for each material as found on Chemwatch.

-(146) This operating procedure applies to both leaded and unleaded petroleum products (also commonly referred to as motor fuel and/or gasoline) across all UWS campuses.
+(146) This operating procedure applies to both leaded and unleaded petroleum products (also commonly referred to as motor fuel and/or gasoline) across all University campuses.
 Both leaded and unleaded petrol are classified as a hazardous chemical and a Class 3 dangerous good according to the criteria of the Australian Dangerous Good code.
 Unleaded petrol is a lead free motor fuel used for internal combustion engines, 2-stroke and 4-stroke engines.
 It has a flashpoint of less than or equal to 30 degrees Celsius and a boiling point of greater than 30 degrees Celsius.
 It is anticipated that the majority of petrol related incidents will relate to spills and leaks from vehicles.